wiheto/netplotbrain/docs/kwargs.rst

     Allows for passing a dataframe with additional plotting options when edges is a connectivity matrix edgecols : list
     Edge columns names in edge dataframe.
-Default is i and j (specifying nodes). edgecolor : matplotlib coloring
+Default is i and j (specifying nodes). edge_color : matplotlib coloring
     Can be string (default 'black') or list of 3D/4D colors for each edge. edgewidth : int, float
     Specify width of edges.
-If auto, will plot the value in edge array (if array) or the weight column (if in pandas dataframe), otherwise 2. edgeweights : string
+If auto, will plot the value in edge array (if array) or the weight column (if in pandas dataframe), otherwise 2. edge_weights : string
     String that specifies column in edge dataframe that contains weights.
     If numpy array is edge input, can be True (default) to specify edge weights. edge_alpha : float
     Transparency of edges (default: 1). edge_highlightbehaviour : str
     Alternatives "both" or "any" or None.
-    Governs edge dimming when highlightnodes is on
+    Governs edge dimming when highlight_nodes is on
     If both, then highlights only edges between highlighted nodes.
     If any, then only edges connecting any of the nodes are highlighted. edge_widthscale : int, float